jianhuig/fairmetrics/utils/joss_paper/paper.md

 # Statement of Need

 ML models are increasingly used in high-stakes domains such as criminal justice, healthcare, finance, employment, and education [@mehrabi_survey_21; @mattuMachineBias].
+As ML models become more integrated into sensitive domains, ensuring they are safe, effective, and equitable is essential to avoid exacerbating existing disparities [@Gao_Chou_McCaw_Thurston_Varghese_Hong_Gronsbell_2024].
 Existing fairness evaluation software report point estimates and/or visualizations, without any measures of uncertainty.
 This limits users' ability to determine whether observed disparities are statistically significant. `fairmetrics` addresses this limitation by including confidence intervals for both difference and ratio based fairness metrics to enable more robust and statistically grounded fairness assessments.

 # Fairness Criteria